-Sure – our “gig” files can be opened on either platform and as long as compatible plugins exist on both platforms, you will be able to use, edit, save and transfer gigs between the two platforms.
+Sure – our “gig” files can be opened on either platform and as long as compatible audio plugins exist on both platforms, you will be able to use, edit, save and transfer gigs between the two platforms.

 What is a Rack Space?

-A Rack Space is a container for a collection of plugins (in the back) wired together any way you like along with a collection of panels (in the front) to control those plugin parameters in real time using widgets (knobs, sliders, buttons and so forth).
+A Rack Space is a container for a collection of audio plugins (in the back) wired together any way you like along with a collection of panels (in the front) to control those audio plugin parameters in real time using widgets (knobs, sliders, buttons and so forth).
 A single rack space could represent all the elements you need for a song or just parts of a song.
 You can switch from one rack space to another instantaneously with no interruption in sound, allowing seamless transitions from one part of a song to another, even in the middle of a bar.

 What is a Variation?

 Variations allow you to instantly change the front panel settings of a rackspace.
-For example, if you have a single rack containing a collection of plugin effects such as phaser, flanger, chorus and echo, then different variations would allow you to instantly change multiple parameters so you can switch from just phaser to phaser+flanger+chorus or change the phaser rate, flanger depth and chorus width in one go, rather than having to press multiple pedals and/or adjust multiple dials.
-Many songs use the same plugins connected together in the same way but with slightly different parameters so variations allow you to reuse the same plugins without needing more memory to hold them.
+For example, if you have a single rack containing a collection of audio plugin effects such as phaser, flanger, chorus and echo, then different variations would allow you to instantly change multiple parameters so you can switch from just phaser to phaser+flanger+chorus or change the phaser rate, flanger depth and chorus width in one go, rather than having to press multiple pedals and/or adjust multiple dials.
+Many songs use the same audio plugins connected together in the same way but with slightly different parameters so variations allow you to reuse the same plugins without needing more memory to hold them.